chethan95155/Jarvis-Voice-And-Text-Assistant/README.md

 # JARVIS Voice Assistant

+> **⚠️ Windows Only:** This application is designed for Windows systems.
+System-level features (opening/closing applications) require Windows OS.

 A sophisticated AI-powered voice assistant with a modern Streamlit web interface.
 JARVIS enables users to interact through both text and voice commands, leveraging Google's Gemini API for intelligent responses.

 ## Features